 The best teams from each league compete annually for the Memorial Cup, the National Major Junior Championship.

-There are 10 Junior A leagues across the country who battle to become the national champions and take home the Royal Bank Cup.
+There are 10 Junior A leagues across the country who battle to become the national champions and take home the RBC Cup.

 Every year the Junior B champions from each league as well as a host team square off to determine who will win the Cyclone Taylor Cup and become the BC Champion.